RealistAI/github_best_practices/best_practices.md

 ### Why you use it

-You would use it because it’s the only way to get the most recent changes from GitHub.
+You would use it because it’s the only way to get the most recent changes from GitHub.<br>

 ## git push
 ### What it does

 It pushes your most recent changes to GitHub from the VM.
 It is best practice to push your changes to a branch that is not the master branch.

 ### When to use it